hemanthsai-vrsec/frtproject/README.md

 ## Features and Functionalities

-- Comprehensive and responsive healthcare website
+- Comprehensive and responsive healthcare website.
 - Six easy-to-use navigation options for quick access to information like Home, Aboutus, Departments, Appointment,Contact, Health Bot.
 - User can know information about hospital and its services through this website.
-- Contact section offering convenient feedback and consultation options
+- Contact section offering convenient feedback and consultation options.
-- Health bot feature providing instant responses to health-related queries
+- Health bot feature providing instant responses to health-related queries.
 - User-friendly interface with clear and concise information for an overall improved patient experience.

 ## Tech Stack 💻